Connect with us

 3. Couple Roof

-A couple roof is made of a pair of rafters that slope upwards from the opposite walls to meet at the ridge in the middle.
-The two rafters act like two arms joined at the top hence the name couple roof.
+This roof is made of a pair of rafters that slope upwards from the opposite walls to meet at the ridge in the middle.
+The two rafters act like two arms joined at the top hence the name.

-During construction of a couple roof, the wall plates are attached on both supporting walls after which a ridge piece is secured at the central ridge.
+During the construction of couple roofs, the wall plates are attached to both supporting walls after which a ridge piece is secured at the central ridge.
 One end of the main rafters is placed on the ridge piece, while the other end is made to rest on the wall plates.

 Covering is provided over the purlins that are positioned atop the main rafters.

-Couple roofs are lightweight, easy to construct, and are ideal for places with a maximum span of 3.7 metres.
-They are mainly used in garages, go downs and houses with low span between the pillars.
+Couple roofs are lightweight, easy to construct, and ideal for places with a maximum span of 3.7 metres.
+They are mainly used in garages, godowns and houses with low spans between the pillars.

 4. Closed Couple Roof